JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 * Ongoing suspended effects are cancelled when leaving composition.
 * Effects that depend on an input that varies over time are automatically disposed / cancelled and relaunched every time it varies.

-These mechanisms are provided by Jetpack Compose and called **Effect handlers**.
+These mechanisms are provided by Jetpack Compose and called **Effect handlers** 💫

-## Disclaimer ⚠️

-Effect handlers in Compose are under heavy development iterations.
-They have changed names many times in the latest alphas.
-Keep in mind they might still vary a bit more in the near future.
-All the effect handlers shared on this post are the ones available as of today for latest `1.0.0-SNAPSHOT`.
+> All the effect handlers shared on this post are available in the latest `1.0.0-beta02`.
+Remember Jetpack Compose froze public API surface when entering beta so they will not change anymore before the `1.0.0` release.

 ## Effect Handlers 👀

 Before describing them let me give you a sneak peek on the `@Composable` lifecycle, since that'll be relevant from this point onwards.

-Any composable enters the composition (**onEnter**) when materialized on screen, and finally leaves the composition (**onLeave**) when removed from the UI tree.
+Any composable enters the composition when materialized on screen, and finally leaves the composition when removed from the UI tree.
 Between both events, effects might run.
 Some effects can outlive the composable lifecycle, so you can span an effect across compositions.

 This is all we need to know for now, let's keep moving 🏃‍♂️